vygr/ChrysaLisp/STATUS.md

 Enhancements to `(env-push [env])` and `(env-pop [env])` to take an optional environment to act on.
 Defaults to the current environment as before.

+Changed `(env-resize num [env])` to take optional environment, default to current, to match other env functions.

 ------

 Remove unsupported source.
 Available in the repo history if folks want to dig